Before You Buy

 Step 1: Find the County Assessor or GIS Portal

-Open Google and search for "[County Name] assessor parcel search" or "[County Name] GIS map".
+For example, if the property is in Costilla County, Colorado, you would search "Costilla County assessor parcel search."
 Every county page looks different, but you are looking for keywords like "online parcel search," "property lookup," or "GIS mapping."

 According to a 2024 analysis by the National Association of Counties, roughly 85% of U.S. counties now offer some form of online property records access, though the depth of zoning information varies widely by state and county size.